indiscrete-void/r2/README.md

 This minimalist design supports:
 - **Routing**: Single-hop routing that can be recursively composed
 - **Multiplexing**: Virtual nodes for shared channel communication
-- **Tunneling**: Raw data streams through virtual node occupation
+- **Services**: Raw data streams through virtual node occupation
 - **Ping**: Built-in connectivity testing (when n0 = n1)

-## Components
+## Binaries

 ### Core Daemon (`r2d`)
-The background service that manages node connections, routing, and resource exposure.
+The background service that manages topology.
 Each daemon instance represents a node in the network.

 ### Management CLI (`r2`)
-Command-line interface for interacting with local daemons, connecting to remote nodes, and managing network resources.
+Command-line interface for interacting with local daemons: connecting to remote nodes, and exposing network resources.

-### Connection Handlers
-- **`r2-connect`**: Establishes connections between daemons over various transports
-- **`r2-tunnel`**: Creates application-layer tunnels through the network
-- **`r2-serve`**: Exposes local services to the network
+### High Level Manager (`r2dm`)
+Declare networks and daemons in a single config which is then implemented by `r2d` and `r2` composition

 ## Getting Started